Learning how to use cognitive defusion to reduce stress

 • a masterful salesman selling you bad news

-• the world’s greatest catastrophic story teller
+• the world’s most excellent catastrophic storyteller

 • a negative psychic